-- the factors referenced in this prospectus supplement and the accompanying prospectus, including those set forth under the section captioned "Risk Factors," and the sections captioned "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2011, our Quarterly Report on Form 10-Q for the quarter ended June 30, 2012 and our periodic reports and other information that we file with the SEC; - changes in our investment, financing and hedging strategy; - the adequacy of our cash flow from operations and borrowings to meet our short term liquidity requirements;
+• the factors referenced in this prospectus supplement and the accompanying prospectus, including those set forth under the section captioned "Risk Factors," and the sections captioned "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2011, our Quarterly Report on Form 10-Q for the quarter ended June 30, 2012, as amended, our Quarterly Report on Form 10-Q for the quarter ended September 30, 2012 and our periodic reports and other information that we file with the SEC;

-- the liquidity of our portfolio; - unanticipated changes in our industry, interest rates, the credit markets, the general economy or the real estate market; - changes in interest rates and the market value of our Agency RMBS; - changes in the prepayment rates on the mortgage loans underlying our Agency RMBS; - our ability to borrow to finance our assets; - changes in government regulations affecting our business; - our ability to qualify and maintain our qualification as a REIT for federal income tax purposes; - our ability to maintain our exemption from registration under the Investment Company Act and the availability of such exemption in the future; and - risks associated with investing in real estate assets, including changes in business conditions and the general economy.
+- changes in our investment, financing and hedging strategy; - the adequacy of our cash flow from operations and borrowings to meet our short-term liquidity requirements; - the liquidity of our portfolio; - · unanticipated changes in our industry, interest rates, the credit markets, the general economy or the real estate market; - changes in interest rates and the market value of our Agency RMBS; - changes in the prepayment rates on the mortgage loans underlying our Agency RMBS; - our ability to borrow to finance our assets; - · changes in government regulations affecting our business; - our ability to maintain our qualification as a REIT for federal income tax purposes; - our ability to maintain our exemption from registration under the Investment Company Act and the availability of such exemption in the future; - risks associated with investing in real estate assets, including changes in business conditions and the general economy.

-These and other risks, uncertainties and factors, including those described elsewhere in the prospectus supplement and the accompanying prospectus, could cause our actual results to differ materially from those projected in any forward-looking statements we make.
+These and other risks, uncertainties and factors, including those described elsewhere in this prospectus supplement and the accompanying prospectus, could cause our actual results to differ materially from those projected in any forward-looking statements we make.
 All forward-looking statements speak only as of the date on which they are made.
 New risks and uncertainties arise over time, and it is not possible to predict those events or how they may affect us.
 Except as required by law, we are not obligated to, and do not intend to, update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.